The minimally extended Varying Speed of Light (meVSL): Observations

 \subsection{SNe}

 Supernovae are promising candidates for measuring cosmic expansion.
-Their peak brightnesses seem quite uniform, and they are bright enough to be seen at extremely large distances.
+Their peak brightness appears to be quite uniform and bright enough to be visible from very great distances.
 The type Ia supernovae (SNe Ia) show a great uniformity both in their spectral characteristics and in their light curves that are in the way their luminosities vary as functions of time, as they reach the peak of brightness first and then fade over after around a few weeks.
-Thus, they are regarded as standard candles.
+Therefore, they are considered standard candles.

 SNe Ia are thought to be nuclear explosions of WDs in binary systems.
-The WD gradually cumulate matter from an evolving companion and its mass reaches toward the Chandrasekhar limit.
-WDs resist against gravitational collapse mainly through the electron degeneracy pressure.
+The WD gradually cumulates matter from an evolving companion, and its mass reaches toward the Chandrasekhar limit.
+WDs resist gravitational collapse mainly through the electron degeneracy pressure.
 The Chandrasekhar limit denotes the mass above which the gravitational self-attraction of the star becomes strong enough to overcome the electron degeneracy pressure in the star’s core.
 Consequently, a WD with a mass greater than this limit is subject to further gravitational collapse, evolving into a different type of stellar remnant, such as a neutron star or black hole.
 Those with masses up to this limit remain stable as WDs.
 Based on the equation of state for an ideal Fermi gas, the Chandrasekhar mass limit, $M^{(\Ch)}$ is given by,

-where $\omega_{0}^3 \approx 2.018$ is a constant related with the solution to the so-called Lane-Emden equation, $\mu_{e}$ is the average molecular weight per electron which is determined by the chemical composition of the star, and $m_{\text{H} 0}$ is the present value of the mass of the hydrogen atom.
+where $\omega_{0}^3 \approx 2.018$ is a constant related to the solution to the so-called Lane-Emden equation, $\mu_{e}$ is the average molecular weight per electron determined by the chemical composition of the star, and $m_{\text{H} 0}$ is the present value of the mass of the hydrogen atom.